Märta Ekström was a respected actress and singer, active during the first half of the 1900s.

 On the theatre stage, Märta Ekström had greater opportunity to show the real depth and breadth of her gifts.
 She has been called ”a proletarian actress” as well as a ”transformation artist”, and it has even been mentioned that she had ”a sense of the sophistication of vulgarity”.
 For a couple of decades, she was one of the leading performers at Dramaten, as she was on the radio theatre.

-Märta Ekström was married to the actor and stage director Alf Sjöberg in 1930–1934 and to the actor Frank Sundström in 1937–1947.
+Märta Ekström was married to Alf Sjöberg, actor and director of stage and film, between 1930 and 1934, and to the actor Frank Sundström 1937–1947.

 She was awarded the Anders De Wahl scholarship in 1922, Litteris et Artibus in 1937, the Gösta Ekman scholarship in 1944 and the Stockholm City Honorary Scholarship in 1951.